-PAUL LABORNE, A.M., Supervisor and Instructor in the Foreign Languages.
+Paul LaBorne, A.M., Supervisor and Instructor in the Foreign Languages.

-LEONARD PETER LANDRY, A.B., Chairman of Curriculum Development in Secondary School English; Supervisor and Instructor in Secondary School English.
+LEONARD PETER LANDRY, B.A., Chairman of Curriculum Development in Secondary School English; Supervisor and Instructor in Secondary School English.

-Ivo Lindauer, A.M., Supervisor and Instructor in Secondary Instructor in Secondary School Science.
+IVO LINDAUER, M.A., Supervisor and Instructor in Secondary School Science.

-ROBERT LEROY LONGWELL, A.M., Supervisor and Instructor in Seconadry School Speech.
+ROBERT LEROY LONGWELL, A.M., Supervisor and Instructor in Secondary School Speech.

-BETTY LUCILLE LOWRY, A.M., First Grade Supervisor and Instructor.
+ARLENE O. MARRO, M.A., Kindergarten Supervisor and Instructor.